InsightSoftwareConsortium/ITKSoftwareGuide/SoftwareGuide/README.txt

 applied to each one of the component listed above.

-1) Latex files are included in a tree hierarchy which has "SoftwareGuide.tex" at the top.
-All of them are ultimately processed by latex to generate a SoftwareGuide.dvi file.
+1) Latex files are included in a tree hierarchy which has "00-SoftwareGuide.tex" at the top.
+All of them are ultimately processed by latex to generate a 00-SoftwareGuide.dvi file.
 Thid DVI file is then converted to PDF.

 2) JPEG files are converted to EPS (encapsulated postscript)